 Catherine Hayter joined Saddleback's English Department in 2014 as Assistant Professor of Composition.
 Previously, she taught at Auburn University, UC San Diego, SDSU, CSU Fullerton, and Grossmont College.
 In her most recent position at Auburn, she piloted the department's first hybrid online composition courses.
 She also led Huntingdon College's college-wide curricular revision so that it focused on critical thinking, reading, and writing across the disciplines, dramatically improving student retention and success in its first year of implementation.

-She enjoys reading, writing, hiking, and, above all, being with her sweet family.
+She enjoys reading, writing, hiking, painting, and, above all, being with her sweet family.